configcat/docs/website/docs/advanced/segmentation-and-segments.md

 *For example, you can define a segment called "Beta Users" and assign that segment to all features that you want to be available to beta users.*

-You can define your segments on the ConfigCat Dashboard: https://app.configcat.com/product/segments
+You can define your segments on the [ConfigCat Dashboard](https://app.configcat.com/product/segments).

 One segment belongs to one product and can be used in multiple feature flags within the same product.